zdravkov/kendo-docs/api/wrappers/jsp/grid/column-commanditem.md

 ### name `String`

-The unique name of the command.
-The supported built-in commands are: "create", "cancel", "save", "destroy".
+The name of the command.
+The supported built-in commands are "edit" and "destroy".
+Can be set to a custom value.

 #### Example
     <kendo:grid-column-commandItem name="name">